Preventing health problems associated with bathing waters

 Description

-Bathing waters include beaches, lakes, rivers and artificial pools such as indoor and outdoor pools and spas.
-Bathing waters can be contaminated by microorganisms (bacteria, parasites, viruses) or other pollutants.
-This water contamination causes some health problems which may occur when:
+Bathing waters include waters in natural environments (beaches, lakes, rivers) and artificial pools such as indoor and outdoor pools and spas.
+They can be contaminated by microorganisms (bacteria, parasites, viruses) or other pollutants.

 Do not feed waterfowl.
 Their feces may contain bacteria or parasites such as cercarias (small larvae that can cause swimmer’s itch) which can contaminate water

-Indoor pools and other artificial pools, including indoor spas and hot tubs
+Indoor pools and other artificial pools, including indoor spas (hot tubs)

 Go to the toilet just before bathing